meditator706/myochallenge_2025eval/README.md

 Welcome to the [**2025 NeurIPS - MyoChallenge: Towards Human Athletic Intelligence**](https://sites.google.com/view/myosuite/myochallenge/myochallenge-2025).

-This challenge consists of developing controllers for a physiologically realistic musculoskeletal models to upper and lower limb atheltic tasks:
+This challenge consists of developing controllers for a physiologically realistic musculoskeletal model to achieve upper and lower limb athletic tasks:

 - A) **PingPong task** -- Successfully tally a incoming pingpong ball (`myoChallengePingpong-v0`).